Tottington, Greater Manchester: Community profile and facilities

 Tottington Cenotaph was dedicated to victims of the First World War in 1930.
 Built of Portland stone as is the Cenotaph in London; it bears the inscription "We owe more tears to those dead men than time shall see us pay"; a line taken from Shakespeare's play Julius Caesar.
 It was designed by Lancastrian sculptor Walter Marsden and features two bronze wreath badges; one featuring a peace dove and the other the rising sun.

-The village library, located in grade 2 listed Tottington Hall and identified for closure by Bury Council in 2017, was saved from permanent closure by the efforts of a group of volunteers, led by councillor Yvonne Wright, and reopened in 2018 as Tottington Centre and Community Library.
+The village library, located in Grade II listed Tottington Hall and identified for closure by Bury Council in 2017, was saved from permanent closure by the efforts of a group of volunteers, led by councillor Yvonne Wright, and reopened in 2018 as Tottington Centre and Community Library.

 The area is served by Tower FM local radio; so named after two landmarks in the stations coverage area; Turton Tower near Bolton and Peel Tower on Holcombe Hill near Ramsbottom.
 The Sustrans National Cycle Route 6 Runs through Tottington, following the old railway line, on its way from London to Keswick.
 Tottington is also served by regular direct bus services to Bury.

 Tottington Public Band has been in continuous existence since at least 1835, making it one of the oldest brass bands in the country.
 During the course of its history, it has performed under various names including; Tottington Original Band, Tottington Prize Band and Tottington Silver Band.
 Tottington is also home to two amateur dramatic societies, a football club and a cricket club.
 An annual one-day music festival and fair has been held in the village since 2002, when it was first held for the Queen's Golden Jubilee.
 Despite the semi-rural setting, Tottington is well served by public parks and play areas, including Old Kay's Park to the north, Town Meadow Park behind the library, Compton Meadow and Two Brooks and Kirklees valleys.